davcisneros0/PHPDocsForMe/README.md

 # Routers
     - If user encounters a page that does not exist, we can handle it using a status code / ERROR 404 page

+# PDO
+    - PHP Data Objects
+    - USE TRY/CATCHH TO CONNECT TO SQLITE DATABASE
+        - USE A PDO, PREPARE, EXECUTE, FETCH ALL